ren-andy/ren-andy/README.md

 I'm Andy, and welcome to my github! ☕

 - 🌱 I'm a 2B Computer Engineering student at the University of Waterloo
-- 💼 Embedded SW intern at Nuvation Energy 🔋
+- 💼 I'm currently an Embedded SW intern at Nuvation Energy 🔋
 - 🔭 I've previously interned at VirtaMove 🖥️, and Gov. of Canada 🍁
 - 📫 Let's chat!
 My website is [here](https://andyren.me) and my resume can be found [here](https://andyren.me/Resume_2B_v5.pdf)
 - 💪 Fun fact: I'm an avid athlete - I love to lift weights  and run long distances